 The remainder of this chapter is organised as follows: Section 6.2 describes the 3D and the camera models.
-Section 6.3 describes the different stages of grouping in order, starting with the grouping of line segments by vanishing points in Section 6.3.1.
+Section 6.3 describes the different stages of grouping in order, starting with the grouping of line segments by vanishing points line-segments by vanishing points in Section 6.3.1.
 There I present a new algorithm for the iterative improvement of vanishing-point positions in Section 6.3.1.1 and one for the automatic grouping of vanishing points in Section 6.3.1.2.
-It is well known that a partial camera-calibration is possible based on vanishing points, and in Section 6.3.2 I present a new objective function which takes the different uncertainties in the positions of the vanishing points into account and naturally extends the usual Legoland assumption to more general setups.
-Section 6.3.3 discusses how best to merge collinear line segments, extending our work from [54] to make use of vanishing-point information, and presenting a new algorithm which in the general case lowers the complexity of merging line segments from $\mathcal{O}(\mathcal{N}^{\epsilon})$ to $\mathcal{O}(\mathcal{N}\log(\mathcal{N}))$ .
-Section 6.3.4 finally combines the previous information, sketching a possible approach for grouping, again extending our work from [54] with vanishing-point information.
-Section 6.4 then allows a closer look at the performance of some of the algorithms outlined before, and with a particular focus on the integration of error models for 2D and 3D: Section 6.4.1 compares the relative performance of several 2D-error models, both new ones first introduced in this thesis as well as established ones from the literature, for the identification of collinear line segments; we will see how many of the established error measures perform rather poorly, but also how a computationally very simple measure performs much better than could have been expected.
-Following this look at 2D-error models, Section 6.4.2 introduces a simple 3D-error model and its application to the grouping of line segments by vanishing points in Section 6.4.2.1 and the merging of collinear line segments in Section 6.4.2.2.
+It is well known that a partial camera-calibration is possible based on vanishing points, and vanishing-points, and this is discussed in Section 6.3.2 I present a new objective function which takes the different uncertainties in the positions of the vanishing points into account and naturally extends the usual Legoland assumption to more general setups.
+Section 6.3.3 discusses how best to merge collinear line segments, extending our work from [54] to make use of vanishing-point information, and presenting a new algorithm which in the general case lowers the complexity of merging line segments from $\mathcal{O}(\mathcal{N}^{\epsilon})$ to $\mathcal{O}(\mathcal{N}\log(\mathcal{N}))$. line-segments, and Section 6.3.4 finally combines the previous information, sketching a possible approach for grouping, again extending our work from [54] with vanishing-point information.
+Section 6.4 then allows a closer look at the performance of some of the algorithms outlined before, and with a particular focus on the integration of error models for 2D and 3D: Section 6.4.1 compares discusses the relative performance of several 2D-error models, both new ones first introduced in this thesis as well as established ones from the literature, 2D error models for the identification of collinear line segments; we will see how many of the established error measures perform rather poorly, but also how a computationally very simple measure performs much better than could have been expected.
+Following this look at 2D-error models, line segments, and Section 6.4.2 introduces a simple 3D-error discusses a simple 3D error model and its application to the grouping of line segments by vanishing points line segments by vanishing points in Section 6.4.2.1 and the merging of collinear line segments line-segments in Section 6.4.2.2.
 Section 6.5 finally presents and discusses some results.